COURSE DESCRIPTION

 Year of study: Brez letnika

-Course principal:
+Course principals:

 Assist.
 Prof. Andreja Legan Ravnikar, Ph.D.